-First, we considered whether selection bias bias from those who joined the study and completed baseline surveys after SARS-CoV-2 infection impacted the findings.
-Among 969 individuals with pre-infection baseline surveys, 239 (25%) reported Long COVID symptoms compared to 237/511 who completed baseline surveys after SARS-CoV-2 infection (46%; p<0.0001), which suggests that individuals with Long COVID symptoms after SARS-CoV-2 infection were more likely to participate than those without Long COVID symptoms, consistent with selection bias.
-Importantly, mean levels of reported physical activity, sleep duration, alcohol intake, financial insecurity, depression, and anxiety were similar between those with baseline surveys obtained prior to SARS-CoV-2 infection and those who joined the cohort after infection, suggestive that differential recall is unlikely to bias these variables (eTable 2).
-The general pattern of results for the multivariable models were unchanged when only individuals included with baseline surveys prior to infection (n=239 with and = 730 without symptoms) were included (eTable 3).
+First, we considered whether selection bias from those who joined the study and completed baseline surveys after

+SARS-CoV-2 infection impacted the findings.
+Among 969 individuals with preinfection baseline surveys, 239 (25%) reported Long COVID symptoms compared with 237 of 511 who completed baseline surveys after SARS-CoV-2 infection (46%; P < .0001), which suggests that individuals with Long COVID symptoms after SARS-CoV-2 infection were more likely to participate than those without Long COVID symptoms, consistent with selection bias.
+More importantly, mean levels of reported physical activity, sleep duration, alcohol intake, financial insecurity, depression, and anxiety were similar between those with baseline surveys obtained before SARS-CoV-2 infection and those who joined the cohort after infection, which suggests that differential recall is unlikely to bias these variables (Supplementary Table 2).
+The general pattern of results for the multivariable models were unchanged when only individuals with baseline surveys before infection (n = 239 with and n = 730 without symptoms)were included (Supplementary Table 3).